 Release form and composition

-Nitroglycerin is produced in the following dosage forms:
+Nitroglycerin is available in the following dosage forms:

-• Concentrate for solution for infusion: colorless, transparent (in ampoules of 2, 5 or 10 ml, 5 ampoules in blister packs, 1, 2 or 10 packs in a carton box).
+• Concentrate for the preparation of solution for infusion: colorless, transparent (in ampoules of 2, 5 or 10 ml, 5 ampoules in blister packs, 1, 2 or 10 packs in a cardboard box).

 The composition of 1 sublingual tablet includes: